How to add the Auto Position (Gait) robot skill

 4. Title Field

 This field contains the title of the auto position skill.
 You can change it if you'd like. *Note: Changing the title here will also change the title in the controlCommand() associated with this skill.
-Any existing references in your code will need to be updated for the new name.
+Any existing references in your code must be updated for the new name.

 Configuration - Import/Export Utilities

-Within the Configuration menu is the ability to Import or Export Actions and Frames.
-You can only import frames if the servo configuration matches the existing project for obvious reasons.
+Within the Configuration menu is the ability to Import or Export Actions and Frames to exchange between other auto-position robot skill instances or projects.
+The import/export is also helpful if you wish to move configuration from the auto position movement panel to the non-movement panel version or vice versa.
+For obvious reasons, you can only import frames if the servo configuration matches the existing project.
 If the servo configuration does not match, the import utility cannot simply "guess" what servos to assign the new frames.
 This limits importing and exporting to projects with the same servo configuration.

-If importing a frame and it already exists, a message will be displayed.
-Deselect the frame from being imported.
+A message will be displayed if a frame is imported and already exists.
+Unselect the frame from being imported.
 The most common mistake is to import the PAUSE frame, which is auto-generated and cannot be removed.

 1. Export Button

-This button exports an .autoposition file for adding to another ARC project.
+This button exports a .autoposition file to add to another ARC project or auto-position robot skill.

 2. Import Button

-This button allows you to import both .autoposition and .ezb files into an ARC project.
+This button allows you to import both .autoposition and .ezb files into an existing auto-position robot skill.

 Auto Position With Movement Panel vs Without

-To control an Auto Position with Movement from a script, there are specific commands for it that require ControlCommand().
+To control an Auto Position with Movement from a script, specific commands require ControlCommand().
 View the cheat sheet for available ControlCommands, or use the script movement commands (Forward(), Left(), Right(), Stop(), Reverse()).

 2) The Auto Position Without Movement Panel skill can have multiple instances and does not control directional movements like a movement panel.
 This skill also accepts script controlcommand()s.